mids-w205-de-sola/spotify-trends/README.md

 - extract_playlists.py - A Python script that processes the playlist events in Kafka and stores them in HDFS
 - parquet_to_csv.py - A helper Python script which processes the contents of the parquet files and stores them as a CSV
-- crontab.txt - The cron commands used to batch automate the process
+- crontab.txt - The cron commands used to batch automate the process **analysis**
+- spotify_trends.ipynb - The python notebook used to unwrap the raw data files.
+- get_features.ipynb - The python notebook used to pull metrics such as valence, tempo, energy and danceability from the Spotify API.
+- global_top_50_analysis.ipynb - The python notebook used to perform data analysis and create visualization.

 ## Tools Used